polyurichard/lectures/OOD/oo.md

 "Program to an interface" is an OO Design principle which suggests that software components should depend on abstraction rather than concrete implementations.
 This principle promotes decoupling and enhances the flexibility and maintainability of the code.

 In the context of the `Player` and `Weapon` classes, if Weapon is an interface (or an abstract class), and the `Player` class uses the Weapon interface rather than a specific weapon implementation.
 This means you can pass any object that implements `Weapon` to `Player`, making the code more flexible.
-If you want to introduce a new weapon, you just need to create a new class that implements Weapon, and Player can use it without any changes.
+If you want to introduce a new weapon, you just need to create a new class that implements `Weapon`, and `Player` can use it without any changes.

 ## Polymorphism
 Polymorphism, a core principle in object-oriented programming (OOP), is derived from the Greek words meaning "many shapes."